-At the Preconstruction Conference, provide to the Department an Erosion Control Plan meeting the requirements or special conditions of all permits authorizing project construction.
+Prior to the Preconstruction Conference, submit to the Department an Erosion Control Plan meeting the requirements or special conditions of all permits authorizing project construction.
 If no permits are required or the approved permits do not contain special conditions or specifically address erosion and water pollution, the project Erosion Control Plan will be governed by 7-1.1, 7-2.2, 7-8.1, 7-8.2, and Section 104.

 When a DEP generic permit is issued, the Contractor's Erosion Control Plan shall be prepared to accompany the Department's Stormwater Pollution Prevention Plan (SWPPP).
 Ensure the Erosion Control Plan includes procedures to control off-site tracking of soil by vehicles and construction equipment and a procedure for cleanup and reporting of non-storm water discharges, such as contaminated groundwater or accidental spills.
-Do not begin any soil disturbing activities until Department approval of the Contractor's Erosion Control Plan, including required signed certification statements.
+Do not begin any soil disturbing activities until Department approval of the Contractor's Erosion Control Plan, including required signed certification statements have been submitted to the Department.

-Failure to sign any required documents or certification statements will be considered a default of the Contract.
+Failure to sign and submit any required documents or certification statements will be considered a default of the Contract.
 Any soil disturbing activities performed without the required signed documents or certification statements may be considered a violation of the DEP Generic Permit.